edwardmiller123/planted-pro/README.md

 # TODO
 - light and water level text should be based on percentage not raw value
 - calibrate light
-- make pcb rev 4
-- Write message to screen when bluetooth connects
-	- enable interrupt for PC7
 - print case
 - assemble

 # Review notes
-	- case:
-		- antenna cap is not deep enough.
-Make the space as large as possible
-		- make moisture sensor platform longer
-		- right screw hole for moisture sensor should be 0.5 mm closer to other hole
-		- usb cap is to small
-		- lid:
-			- make window indent larger to make it easier to glue the plastic in
-			- right screw holes for screen should be 0.5 mm closer to window

 # Parts List
 - Main board: